 The full selector, which matches

-twitter.com links for the example, look like this:
+henshaw.social links, for example, look like this:

 The declaration part of the CSS does four things:

 - Displays the image inline with the link text:

 - Inserts a space and the icon image after the link text:

 - Sets the width of the image, which may need to be adjusted based on the dimensions of the image:

 - Sets the padding between the link text and the image, which may need to be adjusted:

 The full CSS, which makes the icon appear after this link to Mastodon, looks like this:

 article element in the code example.
 I use the